Aulero99/halloween_hackathon_23/README.md

 As years passed, the tower extended towards the clouds.
 As the tower grew so did the power of the strangers curse, transforming its inhabitants into grotesque and disfigured versions of their former selves.

 Stories of the curse's grip spread to neighboring kingdoms, sparking fear.
 In response, several great druids were summoned to contain this monstrous affliction.
-In a solemn ceremony, they sealed city, it's inhabitants and the monolithic tower beneath the ground.
+In a solemn ceremony, they sealed the city, it's inhabitants and the monolithic tower beneath the ground.
 With the once-thriving kingdom buried beneath the earth, Grimtol's grandeur and tragedy faded into forgotten history...

 How will you proceed?